• Skip to primary navigation

 Cervical Injuries in Special Cases

-Patients with the ankylosed and spondylotic spine can suffer cervical injury even after minor trauma.
-Therefore, the patients who present with neck pain or neurologic deficit after major or minor trauma should be considered to have a cervical spine injury until proven otherwise.
+These people can suffer cervical injury even after minor trauma.
+Therefore, those who present with neck pain or neurologic deficit after trauma should be considered to have a cervical spine injury until proven otherwise.

 Ankylosing Spondylitis and Diffuse Idiopathic Skeletal Hyperostosis